 However, gaining an in-depth understanding of realistic material behavior through physical testing and traditional analysis methods can be time-consuming, costly, and often impossible.

 This Webinar will provide insight into the latest methods and technology for modeling and analyzing the physical behavior of composite materials including material modeling, strength, energy absorption, damage tolerance, residual strength, and life estimation.

 Welcome & Introduction - Matthew Ladzinski, NAFEMS North American Representative

-ATA Presentation (TBA) - Kyle Indermuehle, ATA Engineering
+Failure Simulation of Z-pinned Composites - Kyle Indermuehle, ATA Engineering

 Advancements in Methods and Technology for Composite Material Analysis - Mr. Dale Berry, SIMULIA

 Q & A Session